 Do Preexisting Conditions Affect a Virginia Auto Accident Claim?

 Dealing with injuries, medical treatment, and car repairs after a car accident is challenging.
-It is especially challenging though if you also suffer from a preexisting condition that was worsened in the accident.
+It is especially challenging though if you also suffer from a pre existing injury or condition that was worsened in the accident.
+Pre-existing injuries and car accidents pose unique problems and present issues not present in most typical car accident cases.
 How do preexisting conditions affect a Virginia auto accident claim?

 Preexisting Conditions Affect a Virginia Auto Accident Case